-In September 2012, we committed that, with respect to the number of shares subject to awards granted over the next three fiscal years-2013, 2014 and 2015-we would maintain an average annual burn rate over that period that does not exceed 4.69% of weighted common shares outstanding.
+In September 2012, we committed that, with respect to the number of shares subject to awards granted over the next three fiscal years - 2013, 2014 and 2015, we would maintain an average annual burn rate over that period that does not exceed 4.69% of weighted common shares outstanding.
 In calculating our compliance with the burn rate commitment, we define burn rate as the number of shares subject to stock awards granted in a fiscal year divided by the weighted-average number of shares of our common stock outstanding (basic) during our fiscal year.
 For purposes of calculating the number of shares granted in a particular year, all awards are first converted into option-share equivalents.
 In this case, each share that is subject to awards other than options will count as equivalent to 2.5 option shares.
 Using this methodology, our burn rate for our fiscal year ended May 31, 2013 was 3.42% and our burn rate for our fiscal year ended May 31, 2014 was 4.48%.
-Between June 1, 2014 and September 2, 2014, we granted options covering 292,883 shares of our common stock with a weighted average exercise price of \$14.19, restricted stock units covering 202,158 shares of our common stock and performance units covering 89,344 shares of our common stock.
-These grants represent all of our scheduled equity grants during our fiscal year ended May 31, 2015.
-In the event that we do not issue additional equity awards during our fiscal year ended May 31, 2013, 2014 and 2015 would be approximately 3.63%.
-While we do not have any additional equity grants scheduled to be granted during our fiscal year ended May 31, 2015, our compensation committee and board of directors may grant additional equity awards.
+Between June 1, 2014 and August 28, 2014, we granted options covering 292,883 shares of our common stock with a weighted average exercise price of \$14.19, restricted stock units covering 202,158 shares of our common stock and performance units covering 89,344 shares of our common stock.
+These grants represent all of our scheduled equity grants during our fiscal year ended May 31, 2015, our projected burn rate for the fiscal year would be approximately 3%, and our three year average burn rate for our fiscal year ended May 31, 2015, our projected burn rate for the fiscal year would be approximately 3, 3, and our three year average burn rate for our fiscal year ended May 31, 2015, our compensation committee and board of directors may grant additional equity grants scheduled to be granted during our fiscal year ended May 31, 2015, our compensation committee and board of directors may grant additional equity awards.
 We are explicitly reiterating the burn rate commitment we made in September 2012 and are on track to meet that commitment.